QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

 The command’s logic should be placed either in the driver itself or in a separate Python package.

 Modifications to a command can include adding some logic either before or after the command or changing the command logic itself.
-In order to do that, **copy the command code** from the original Quali Python package to the shell driver or to the custom Python package you created (*the command logic resides either in the vendor package or vendor-os package - for example in “cloudshell-cisco” or “cloudshell-cisco-ios”*).
+In order to do that, **copy the command code** from the original Quali Python package to the shell driver or to the custom Python package you created (*the command logic resides either in the vendor package or vendor-os package - for example in "cloudshell-cisco” or "cloudshell-cisco-ios”*).

 When modifying an existing command, you can add optional input parameters.
 Just make sure that the implementation is backwards compatible.
 Note that adding mandatory inputs or removing one of the original inputs is not supported.
 In these cases, it is recommended to create an additional command with a different name, instead of modifying an existing one.

 For example, in this customized [Cisco NXOS shell](https://github.com/QualiSystemsLab/Extended-Cisco-NXOS-Shell), we modified the commands that configure VLANs on multiple ports and port channels.

 It is also possible to hide or remove a command.
-Hiding a command is done by placing it in a hidden or “admin” category in the `drivermetadata.xml` - see [Commands Visibility and Usability](./commands-visibility-and-usability.md).
+Hiding a command is done by placing it in a hidden or "admin” category in the `drivermetadata.xml` - see [Commands Visibility and Usability](./commands-visibility-and-usability.md).
 Note that removing a command might affect how the shell is used since CloudShell and/or some orchestration scripts might depend on the existing driver’s commands.

 When adding or modifying a command, you can leverage Quali’s shell framework to ease the development process.
 For details, see [Quali’s Shell Framework (Python 2)](../reference/quali-shell-framework-py2.md) and [Quali’s Shell Framework (Python 3)](../reference/quali-shell-framework-py3.md).